Every day we learn from our visitors and strive to make our attractions the best they can be.

 • There is a lift available to floors one and two (Glass and De Morgan collections) - please ask staff for assistance if required.
 The Victorian Kitchens and Servants' Hall are accessible via the Walled Garden which has step free access.

-The space to change toilet in the Hall can be accessed by those who need it even when the museum is closed, please call ahead to let us know the date of your visit
+The Space to Change toilet in the Hall can be accessed by those who need it even when the museum is closed, please call ahead to let us know the date of your visit.

 • Accessible parking is available in the main car park for access to the grounds (closed at 4pm).
 Limited accessible parking is available outside the Hall but is allocated on a first come, first served basis.

-• Seating available throughout the Hall
+• Seating is available throughout the Hall

 Visitors who are Blind or partially sighted